Ganja Region Kurgan Archaeological Project

 The Azero-Italian joint archaeological project in Western Azerbaijan

-CAMNES - Institute of Archaeology and Ethnography (ANES)
+CAMNES - Institute of Archaeology and Ethnography (ANAS)

-With the financial support of:Scientific Direction:Dr. Nicola Laneri (CAMNES), Dr. Bakhtiyar Jalilov (ANES)
+With the financial support of:Scientific Direction:Dr. Nicola Laneri (CAMNES), Dr. Bakhtiyar Jalilov (ANAS)

 Since 2007, in this region, Azeri archaeologists have unearthed numerous kurgans dated to the Early Bronze Age (i.e., the Kura-Araxes period, ca. 3500-2500 BC) and to the Iron Age.
 In particular, the funerary tumuli dated to the Kura-Araxes period demonstrate a common mortuary custom of multiple human depositions inside a large chamber that is burnt at the of the ritual practices involved with the burial process; whereas, the Iron Age burials are smaller and presents usually single or double human depositions furnished with bronze objects and, in some circumstances with horses.

 It is for these reasons that it has been decided to investigate the region west of the modern city of Ganja in western Azerbajian (i.e., in the Goranboy district), in the steppe of Uzun Rama along the valley of a creek affluent of the Kura river.
 Aim of the project will thus be to:

 - Mapping of the hundreds kurgans in the area in collaboration with Dr. Andrea Ricci (University of Kiel, Germany) using modern techniques of archaeological reconnaissance survey.

 - Excavating a few tumuli dated to the Early Bronze Age and Iron Age period in order to reconstruct the ritual practices and the funerary customs of the communities inhabiting this region.

 - Identifying and excavating the settlements (either permanent or temporary/nomadic sites) associated with funerary tumuli found in the area.